shabaz123/waveminer/README.md

 This repository contains the schematic, PCB Gerber files, bill of materials and code for the Wave Miner Digital Signal Processor (DSP) board, which connects to the Raspberry Pi (Pi 4 was tested; other versions can work with a small code change; the addresses called PERIPHERAL_BASE or I2C_BASE in the i2cfunc.h file needs to be modified if you're not using a Pi 4).

 For simplicity this project uses a ready-made low-cost (about $20 USD) DSP module from AliExpress, it is the green board on the left in the photo below.
 The remainder parts and blue circuit board should cost less than $30, and assembly time is just a few hours.
+It can be assembled using a basic soldering iron (it is all through-hole soldering mostly, and a few large surface-mount parts that need no special tools).

 <img width="100%" align="left" src="assets\waveminer-pi-annotated.jpg">